Rethinking realism

 I don’t actually believe Blythe has done a thorough job surveying the digital landscape to consider the assortment and quality of reader reviews out there.
 There are, in fact, a plenitude of readers penning worthy critical insight over fiction.
 Just as there are so many great writers out there that deserve wider audiences, there also exist critical readers who should be trumpeted farther afield.

-Setting that aside, I still happily defend readers content to note with a simple up/down vote their estimation of a book.
+Setting that aside, I still happily defend readers content to note a simple up/down vote as their estimation of a book.
 Not every expression of having read a book demands an in-depth 8,000 word essay on the plight of the modern Citizen of the World.

 Rather, I believe Blythe—as with so many others in the literary establishment—cannot accept readers could have any worthwhile expressible opinion about fiction.
-The world was so much easier when editors at a handful of glossy magazines issued the final word on what constituted good fiction and what was a dud.
+The world was so much easier when editors at glossy magazines issued the final word on what constituted good fiction and what was a dud.
 See also a book I’m certain Blythe detests, A Reader’s Manifesto, which tears apart—almost point by point—Blythe’s gripes.

 Cover of A Reader's Manifesto by B.R.
 Myers

-When B. R Myers’ Manifesto was published twenty years ago, a major criticism was that Myers was tilting at windmills—that the literary establishment was not as snobbish and elitist as he described.
-Yet here’s Blythe practically copping to the charges.
+When B. R Myers’ Manifesto was published twenty years ago, a major criticism of it was that Myers was tilting at windmills—that the literary establishment was not as snobbish and elitist as he described.
+Yet here Blythe is practically copping to the charges.

 Thus the inanity of him complaining that today’s readers hold the power to “inflict economic power” when, apparently, such power should reside solely with critics and magazine editors.
-I don’t even want to argue this point; to hold this idea is a retrograde understanding of how the world should work.
+I don’t even want to argue this point; this idea is a retrograde understanding of how the world should work.
 This is why golden age thinking is so pernicious—since things used to be this way, it was the best way.
 Except when it’s not.

 Of course the world was easier for the editors of national slicks fifty years ago, just as life used to be good for book publishers, major news broadcasters, and the rest of the national media.
-It was also deeply unsatisfying if one were not standing adjacent to the top of those heaps.
-It does not take much scratching in the dirt to understand the motivations of the counterculture and punk movements producing their own criticism.
-The only other option back then was to bow to the opinions of a klatch of New York City editors and critics whose ascendancy was even more opaque than the bishops’ of the Holy See.
+It was also deeply unsatisfying if one were not standing near the top of those heaps.
+It does not take much scratching in the dirt to understand the motivations of the counterculture and punk movements in producing their own criticism.
+The only other option back then was to bow to the opinions of a klatch of New York City editors and critics whose ascendancy was even more opaque than the bishops of the Holy See.

-That said, it’s good to see a former Esquire editor praise the fiction output of magazines that, not so long ago, editors at that level were expected to sneer down upon: Publications such as Redbook, McCall’s, Analog. and Asimov’s Science Fiction all get an approving nod from Blythe.
+That said, it’s good to see a former Esquire editor praise the fiction output of magazines that, not so long ago, editors at that level were expected to sneer down upon: Publications such as Redbook, McCall’s, Analog, and Asimov’s Science Fiction all get an approving nod from Blythe.

 But to cling to the assertion that in mid-century America “short fiction was a viable business, for publishers and writers alike” is golden age-ism at its worst.
 Sure, a few writers could make a go at it, but in this case the exceptions do not prove the rule.
-The vast sea of MFA graduates in America had to settle for—and continue to settle for—being published in obscure literary magazines and paid in free copies.
+The vast sea of short story writers in America had to settle for—and continue to settle for—being published in obscure literary magazines and paid in free copies.

 No less than Arthur Miller opined that the golden age of American theater arced in his own lifetime.
 Pianist Bill Evans remarked he was blessed to have experienced the tail end of jazz’s golden age in America before rock ‘n’ roll sucked all the oxygen out of the room.
 Neither of those artistic golden ages perished because of the Internet.

 What caused them to die?
-That’s complicated, sure, but their demises—or, at least, rapid descents—were preceded by a turn toward the avant-garde.
+That’s complicated, sure, but their demise—or, at least, rapid descents—were preceded by a turn toward the avant-garde.
 Which is to say, it became fashionable for jazz and theater to distance themselves from their audience under the guise of moving the art forward.
 The only moving that happened, though, was the audience for the exits.

 Blythe then turns his attention to a third gripe in his meandering essay.
 Without a shred of evidence, he argues that the digital revolution of the last twenty-five years metastasized into a cultural Puritanism in today’s publishing world: